 But when your pump starts generating heat in the summer, that heat needs an escape route.
 Here’s a look at why protecting pumps during the summer months is so important.

 Heat trapped in a cover generated by pump equipment and the outside air temperature during summer months (or in warm climates) can do significant damage to equipment.
 Pumps and control panels can overheat rendering them useless, which can affect the process down the line for which they were put in place.
 Costs to replace the equipment and the addition of labor and downtime can make this a very expensive endeavor.
 So how do we suggest removing heat from a pump cover?

 One suggestion is to add a louver(s) or vent to the outside wall on each end of the enclosure.
 The addition of louvers or vents placed near the top of the pump cover will allow warm air to escape and may also create a draft to pass through the enclosure and across the pumps to keep them from overheating.

 Louvers and vents come in many different sizes that can accommodate most pump enclosures.
 They are also easily installed at the factory or on the project site.
 Louvers and vents can also serve a double purpose in allowing any fumes associated with the fluids that are being pumped to escape.

 Larger Pumps Need Exhaust Fan

 The exhaust fan will pull outside air into the enclosure, across the pump equipment, and out the opposite end, allowing heat to escape and keeping the inside of the enclosure at a suitable temperature.
-The draft created by the fan inside the hot box will force the louver blades open and allow air into the enclosure.
+The draft created by the fan inside the pump cover will force the louver blades open and allow air into the enclosure.
 When the fan turns off, the draft will stop and the louver blades will close.